product

 None of those steps require you to switch tools, open a second dashboard, or paste a URL from a different product.
 Your agent already has the capability.
 It just picks the right tool and runs.

 Ready to see it?
-Install Frenchie in your agent with npx @lab94/frenchie install --api-key fr_your_key, and your agent gets OCR, transcription, and image generation as native MCP tools the moment you restart.
+Install Frenchie in your agent with npx @lab94/frenchie install --api-key fr_your_key, and your agent gets OCR, transcription, Office/spreadsheet extraction, and image generation as native MCP tools the moment you restart.
 Read the docs for the full capability reference, or skip straight to the free tier.